 After 'signing' my deal with Shirin.
 Sarah and Sally Murphy wanted to get into the picture decided to pose 'red-carpet' style in front of the AFCC backdrop.
 I was tempted to ask them who they were wearing but figured I would have to google the designers online to find out who they were, so I ultimately decided not to.

-After that I ran into Simon who was prepping for their speed pitch sessions.
-Sarah and Linda were pitching too and I tried my darnedest to make them nervous but they know me too well and it didn't work.
+With my role as paparazzi over, I ran into Simon who was prepping for their speed pitch sessions.
+Sarah and Linda were pitching too.
+I tried my darnedest to make them nervous but they know me too well and it didn't work.

 Simon was so prepared that it was not even funny.
-Sarah was prepared as well, but she had already pitched last year so this was all old hat to her.
+Sarah had already pitched last year so this was all old hat to her.
 I managed to sneakily snap two shots as they were pitching.
 I don't know why they call it a speed pitch when it's really not that speedy.
 Here they are both pitching to Alison Norrington.

-After their pitch session, I hung out for a bit at Closetful of Books before grabbing a drink at the Library with Wendy and then heading home to change for the last event of the Festival, China Night at the SMU Administration Building.
+Growing bored since I had nothing to pitch myself, I grabbed a drink at the Library and then headed home to change for the last event of the Festival, China Night at the SMU Administration Building.

 |Felicia, Ken, Evelyn and Myra|

 |Emcees for the evening: Amy Cheng and Caleb Tsai|

 Then it was time for the rep from Hunan Publishing House to deliver the final speech of the evening on behalf of the country of focus, China!